With a brushing experience similar to that of a manual toothbrush, there isn’t much not to like here.

 It is therefore clear that something that Boie offered touched people enough to back it.
 Was it the fact it was BPA free?
 Does the brush head needed replacing only every 6 months rather than 3?
 Or perhaps because it is toted as being 100% Recyclable, which we’ll cover in more detail below.

-But whatever the reason, it has allowed the company to prosper and now in January 2018, a couple of years on, I am taking a look at version 2.0 of the Boie USA toothbrush.
+But whatever the reason, it has allowed the company to prosper and now, a couple of years on, I am taking a look at version 2.0 of the Boie USA toothbrush.

 100% recyclable toothbrush